Industrial Engineering and Operations Research

 The entrance examination consists of three parts:

-3. An exam on modeling and applied operations research: Students are required to take two courses in Group C (see below to be prepared for this exam.
+3. An exam on modeling and applied operations research: Students are required to take two courses in Group C (see below) to be prepared for this exam.

 All required courses for the doctoral entrance examination must be taken for a letter grade.

-The entrance examination will be offered near the end of every spring semester, approximately one week before finals.
-Passing the entrance examination is based on both superior performances on all parts of the exam, and on previous coursework.
-Students are required to take the entire exam at the same time.
 In order to take the exam, students are expected to perform sufficiently well in their first-year courses.
-During the middle of the spring semester, a faculty committee will review the performance of first-year doctoral students, and students who have performed sufficiently well on their coursework (so that a superior performance on all parts of the exam will lead to passing) will be permitted to take the exam.
+During the middle of the spring semester, a faculty committee will review the performance of first-year doctoral students, and students who have performed sufficiently well in their coursework will be permitted to take the exam.

 Curriculum